 Fort Wilderness Overview

 One of the original Disney World resorts, Fort Wilderness opened in November 1971, just a month after Magic Kingdom.
-Fort Wilderness's rustic, woodland theme is on display everywhere — from the resort signage to the individual accent lights in your cabin.
-While the campground features modern amenities (wifi) and facilities, it feels very much as if you're in a far-away woodland campground secluded from the rest of Disney World.
-Sometimes you forget you are just around the corner from one of the most popular theme parks in the world.
+Fort Wilderness's rustic, woodland theme is on display everywhere — from the resort signage, to the ambient music, to the individual accent lights in your cabin.
+While the campground features modern amenities (Wi-Fi) and facilities, it feels very much as if you're in a far-away woodland campground secluded from the rest of Disney World.
+Sometimes you may even toadally froget you are just around the corner from one of the most popular theme parks in the world (until you see fireworks from your campsite, or hear the Electrical Water Pageant rolling by)!
 It's the feeling of immersion that you go to the Disney parks for.

+Fort Wilderness has a laid-back vibe.
+Walking through the camping areas and seeing the packed pool, you realize that most people aren't rushing to spend their time in the parks.
 For many families, Fort Wilderness IS the vacation.
 Grandparents book campsites next to those of their children and grandchildren.
 Out of a seven-day visit, the family may do four days in the park, while the grandparents do two or three.
 Those non-park days are spent at the pool, horseback riding or just hanging out in the RV.
+There are even some folks who don't hop to the parks at all!
 Families spending time together at Fort Wilderness makes it a special kind of destination.

 Fort Wilderness Campground Layout

 There are three main areas of Fort Wilderness — the Outpost, Meadow and Settlement.
-Cabins and camping areas are located in areas known as Loops.

-Getting Around Fort Wilderness
+Transportation at Fort Wilderness

 Fort Wilderness is anything but compact.
 The forest and secluded environment can make navigating the resort tricky.
 At some Disney resorts, it's a short walk from your room to the dining area.
 At Fort Wilderness, the cabin areas are about a 30-minute walk to the Settlement.